 Here are some tips to protect yourself:

 - Wash your hands.
 Basic soap and water and a little scrubbing will wash viruses down the drain.
-Travel size hand sanitizers are also effective and handy.
+Travel size hand sanitizers can also be effective and convenient.

 - Avoid touching your eyes, nose, or mouth.
 This can increase the spread of germs.

 - Clean and disinfect surfaces or objects.
-Clean common surfaces such as your keyboard, phone, and door handles regularly to get rid of germs.
+Clean common surfaces such as your keyboard, phone, light switches, and door handles regularly to get rid of germs.